NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 perform 3D terrain adjustments in respect to a geoid (:numref:`geoid_adj`), converted to LAS (:numref:`gen_las`), etc.

+It is suggested to read the tutorial (:numref:`tutorial`) before this chapter.

 .. _running-stereo:

 Stereo Pipeline in more detail